enlivengo/admincore/README.md

 ### Site Name

-Use `SetSiteName` to set admin's HTML title, not only set the title, but it will also auto load javascripts, stylesheets files based on the name, you could use that to customize the admin interface.
+Use `SetSiteName` to set admin's HTML title, the name will also be used to auto-load javascripts and stylesheet files that you can provide for customizing the admin interface.

-For example, if you named it as `Qor Demo`, admin will look up `qor_demo.js`, `qor_demo.css` in [QOR view paths](#customize-views), and load them if found
+For example, say you set the Site Name as `Qor Demo`, admin will look up `qor_demo.js`, `qor_demo.css` in [QOR view paths](#customize-views), and load them if present.

 ```go
 Admin.SetSiteName("Qor DEMO")